-A full list of suggested gear and personal items will be provided with a loose itinerary after your deposit has been received.
+A comprehensive list of suggested gear and personal items will be provided.

 What can you expect during the workshop?

-Long days - leaving 30-60 minutes before sunrise and likely eating dinner after sunset.
+Long days - leaving 30-60 minutes before sunrise, eating breakfast on the go.

-Photographing the sunrise, sunset, landscapes & wildlife - whatever Mother Nature presents!
-We plan for landscape opportunities and "hope" for wildlife, hitting some wildlife hot spots and doing a bit of animal tracking.
+Photographing the sunrise, sunset, landscapes & wildlife -- whatever Mother Nature presents!
+We plan for landscape opportunities and "hope" for wildlife, hitting wildlife hot spots and doing a bit of animal tracking.

 Adventure rain, snow, or shine!